 Farsightedness and its Correction:

 - Farsightedness or hyperopia is the inability of the eye to focus on nearby objects.
 The farsighted eye has no difficulty viewing distant objects.
-The lens can no longer pressume the convex and curved shape lens that is needed to view the nearby objects.
+The lens can no longer presume the convex and curved shape lens that is needed to view the nearby objects.
 This vision problem can be corrected by using a converging lens.

-- It will refract light before entering the eye and eventually decreases the distance of image.
+- It will refract light before entering the eye and eventually decreases the distance of the image.
 By initializing the refraction process prior to light reaching the eye and the image of nearby objects is once again focused upon the retinal surface.

 - Farsightedness is mostly seen among adults and occasionally in young people.
-If this vision problem happens among youth, the cause would be rarely related to the inability of the lens to assume short focal length.
+If this vision problem happens among youth, the cause would rarely be related to the inability of the lens to assume a short focal length.
 The problem in this case is mostly related to an eyeball that is shortened.